 Step 3: Set Up Your iPhone

-To set up your iPhone as new, follow these steps:
+You can set up your iPhone as a new device with these steps:

 - Follow all the prompts on the start-up screen.